Non-existence of complete K\"ahler metric of negatively pinched holomorphic sectional curvature: Quasi-bounded geometry and Carath eodory--Reiffen metric

 \begin{proof} For each $p\in M$, take any non-singular $\psi : B_{\mathbb{C}^n}(r) \rightarrow M$ by the definition of quasi-bounded geometry that maps $0$ to $p$.
 Then by the contraction (metric decreasing) property of the Carath\'eodory--Reiffen metric and the fact that $\gamma_{B_r(0)}$ coincides with the Poincar\'e metric of $B_{\mathbb{C}^n}(r)$,

 In the last line, we use the requirement (2) of the definition of quasi-bounded geometry.
 We can replace $\frac{C}{r}$ by $C>0$ and the proof follows. \end{proof}

 \end{lemma}

-From this Lemma, we get one implication for the Carath\'edory incompleteness . \begin{coro} Let $M$ be a complex manifold with an incomplete K\"ahler metric $\omega$ that admits a quasi-bounded geometry.
+From this Lemma, we get one implication for the Carath\'eodory incompleteness . \begin{coro} Let $M$ be a complex manifold with an incomplete K\"ahler metric $\omega$ that admits quasi-bounded geometry.
 Then $M$ is not Carath\'eodory complete. \end{coro}